kevinnls/bitesyzedtechdiary/_posts/2023-01-19-becoming-my-own-certificate-authority.md

 but combined with the `-x509` flag, it generates self-signed certificates.
 I do not need to specify `-new` as I did before because it is implied when used with x509.

-So now that I had a satisfactory certificate linked to an ecliptic key, I installed it on my devices.
+So now that I had a satisfactory certificate linked to an elliptic key, I installed it on my devices.

 ### Certificate signing request